-Several of the sixteen OneIT projects are complete, and we will continue to work diligently on the remaining projects, to finish them by summer of 2018 and meet the savings target ($3.6 million in ongoing annual savings) identified in the TIER initiatives initiated and approved by the Board of Regents.
-As outlined in the 2016 OneIT Year in Review, we have made incredible progress together in a short period of time.
+Several of the original 16 OneIT projects are complete, and the remainder will be finished by summer of 2018 and meet the savings target ($3.6 million in ongoing annual savings) identified in the TIER initiatives.
+As outlined in the 2017 OneIT Year in Review, we have made incredible progress together in a short period of time.

 The goals of the project work are:

 - Increase the efficiency and effectiveness of IT by dramatically reducing the cost of providing general IT services necessary for day-to-day campus operations.

 - Identify areas where specialization and innovation are critical to meet unique needs in research and instruction, and assure that those needs are properly addressed.